 Haunted By Waters: The Future of Memory and the Red River Flood of 1997.
 Edited by David Haeselin, The Digital Press @ the University of North Dakota, 2017.

 “Teaching as Troubleshooting: What I Learned About Digital Pedagogy Behind the Wheel of a Beet Truck.”
 Hybrid Pedagogy.
 2 March 2016.

 “Welcome to the Indexed World: Thomas Pynchon’s Bleeding Edge and The Things Search Engines Will Not Find.”
 Critique: Studies in Contemporary Fiction.
 10 February 2017.

 “Beyond the Borders of the Page: Mapping the Brief Wondrous Life of Oscar Wao.”
 The Journal of Interactive Technology and Pedagogy.
-(Forthcoming)
+11 June 2018.